luiul/statistics-meets-logistics/README.md

 - Truthy and Falsy values: Python treat the following values as False: `"", 0, 0.0, 0j, [], (), {}, False, None, instances which signal they are empty`
 - Tuples are immutable
 - Sets: unordered collection of unique elements
-- Range `range()`: iterate though elements of range 0, ... , arg or create a list with the elements of the range
+- Range `range(arg)`: iterate though elements of range 0, ... , arg or create a list with the elements of the range
 - List comprehension: flatten loop to populate an empty list: `[f(i) for i in range(arg)]`
 - Flatten conditional statements: `var = value1 if statement 1 else value2`
 - Lambda expression / anonymous function: short function that are (usually) used only one time: `lambda input:output`.
 We use them along another outside function.
 To define a lambda expression remove `def` and `return` and write the function in one line